-Tethr’s experience with the best “listening” teams spins that phrase a bit: same IS pain.
+Tethr’s experience with the best listening teams spins that phrase a bit: same IS pain.
 Assume there is pain – sometimes even in victory – and search for it.

 What does searching for pain, whether voiced by a customer or rep, look like?
-Observing many “listening” organizations reveals three big differences in how they search versus “telling” organizations:
+Observing many listening organizations reveals three big differences in how they search versus telling organizations.

 Listen to silence

-To illustrate further, consider the following scenario: a rep finds a way to convert a sale.
-But the customer sounded hesitant all the way through and, though they did buy, the size of purchase is 50% of what it could have been.
+What is happening when nothing is happening?
+Consider the following scenario: a rep finds a way to convert a sale.
+But the customer sounded hesitant all the way through and, though they did buy, the size of purchase is 50 percent of what it could have been.

 How should one interpret the situation?
-An offer was accepted, the sale was completed, and the rep gets commission.
-A “telling” organization likely banks the win and moves on, content to land a customer in hopes of future expansion.
-A “listening” organization, however, is listening in part for what didn’t happen and not just what did.
+An offer was accepted, the sale was completed and the rep gets commission.
+A telling organization likely banks the win and moves on, content to land a customer in hopes of future expansion.
+A listening organization, however, is listening in part for what didn’t happen and not just what did.
 Why was the deal size lower than expected?
 What caused the hesitation?
 What might this mean in terms of our ability to convert future customers or expand this one?

-Or in another situation, perhaps a customer fills out a post-call survey reporting a middling NPS score – not very high, but also not very low.
+In another situation, perhaps a customer fills out a post-call survey reporting a middling NPS score – not very high, but also not very low.
 But further examination of the data shows the customer stayed loyal and six months later even purchased additional products.

 Listen beyond the interaction

-· “it’s not what I wanted,”
+“It’s not what I wanted.”

-· “it’s just too expensive.”
+“It’s just too expensive.”

-But this Tethr customer – a true “listening” organization – recognized the real, long-term fix was not something they directly controlled but nonetheless would continue to face.
+After connecting those situations back to the original sales conversation, it was immediately clear those same customers voiced plenty of price-based hesitation.
+Telling organizations would likely see such a connection and conclude reps were too aggressive in continuing to sell.
+But this Tethr customer – a true listening organization – recognized the real, long-term fix was not something they directly controlled but nonetheless would continue to face.
 Root-causing the hesitation surfaced a more nuanced situation.
 Customers were actually confused about a pricing plan with too much variation and too many options.
-That was the cause of the price-based hesitation.
-Only after sharing that insight with the product team – and working together to land at a plan clear for reps and customers alike – did this company reduce early cancellations in a sustainable way.
+Only after sharing that insight with the product team – and working together to land at a plan clear for reps and customers alike – did this company reduce early cancelations in a sustainable way.

 Listen in a far-sighted manner